 Expertise: Compassion’s Ministry, Global Poverty, Holistic Child Development, Leadership, Wydick Research

-Wess Stafford is the President and CEO of Compassion International and a passionate, global advocate for children in poverty.
+Wess Stafford is the President Emeritus of Compassion International and a passionate, global advocate for children in poverty.
 Wess authored Too Small to Ignore and Just a Minute and holds a PhD in education.

 Wess has often stated that if Compassion International did not exist in 1977, when he joined the organization, he would have needed to start it because it is so close to his passion and priorities.
 Wess firmly believes that Compassion is the most developmental organization today meeting the needs of children in poverty, and its mission is as close to the heart of God as you can get.
 His dissertation in 1986 started out to prove that sponsorship was not a necessary developmental tool to care for children in poverty.
 However, his research proved the exact opposite was true and he chose to pour himself wholeheartedly into Compassion’s ministry.